Creating a Safe & Open Home Environment

 Be honest and straightforward.

 Phrases like “because I said so” or “those are just the rules” are unhelpful to a child trying to navigate the confusing intricacies of how to be a part of society.
-Explain to them why these things are important.
+To be a model of respect for kids, explain to them why these things are important.
 Although it may feel easiest to rush through awkward conversations with your child, try to resist the urge to do so.
 Build your bond by leveling with them.
 They’ll respect you for it and relate better to others as a result.
 Children can ask a lot of questions, and none of us have all the answers.
 Don’t be afraid to say, “I don’t know.”
 What’s important is to nurture their desire to learn about the world around them.
 Fuel their curiosity.
 Use these questions as an opportunity to bond with them and suggest you find out together.
 They’ll respect your honesty and begin to develop a love for learning and new knowledge that can last all their lives.

 The importance of this can’t be overestimated.
 Hug.
 Cuddle.
 Show concern when they are upset and ask questions about why they are feeling that way.
 Talk to them about their day or things they like.
 Allow them to express their feelings and let them see yours.
 Showing your child that you love and care for them helps foster their ability to develop empathy for others.
 Displaying kindness and encouragement will allow them to build healthy, lasting relationships as they grow.